WVURAIL/dspira/_posts/2021-07-01-gr_radio_astro_Installation.md

 tags: ['School-Teachers', 'Students', 'Hobbyists' ]
 categories: ['Software Setup']
 order: 7
+meta_description: "Install the DSPIRA gr-radio_astro blocks for GNU Radio.
+Follow the repository setup and update steps to prepare your telescope software."
 ---

 This will install the spectrometer program *spectrometer_w_cal.grc* as well as other useful radio astronomy GNU Radio programs from the *gr_radio_astro* repository in GitHub.